Woman charged after apparent suicide attempt led to officer's drowning

 "It was running and in park and the defendant had her foot pressed on the brake pedal," the arrest warrant states.

-Mumaw and Officer Trent Craig were on the driver's side trying to convince her to climb out of the car while Officer Nick Diamond was on the passenger side.
+Mumaw and Officer Trent Craig were on the driver's side trying to persuade her to climb out of the car, while Officer Nick Diamond was on the passenger side.

 Related: Nashville Police Officer Drowns While Trying to Save Suicidal Woman